leenslf/TrajectorySense/README.md

 # Gravel Simulation for TrajectorySense

 This project simulates a robot navigating a gravel road in Gazebo, enabling collection and analysis of IMU (Inertial Measurement Unit) sensor data.
-The goal is to evaluate the effects of rough terrain on the robot's trajectory using ROS 2 and Gazebo.
+The goal is to evaluate the effects of rough terrain on the robot's trajectory using ROS 2 Humble and Gazebo.

 ## Features